LeoVen/C-DataStructures-Library/README.md

 ### CircularLinkedList

-A circular linked list is a singly-linked list where its nodes wrap around making a circular structure.
+A circular linked list is a doubly-linked list where its nodes wrap around making a circular structure.
+There are no `head` or `tail` pointers, only a cursor that can iterate through the circular list.
+One of its advantages are that there is no need to check for `NULL` pointers since the list technically has no 'head' or 'tail'.

+Due to its nature this structure comes with an iterator and there are 5 main input/output functions where they all operate relative to the list's cursor:

+* cll_insert_after();
+* cll_insert_before();
+* cll_remove_after();
+* cll_remove_current();
+* cll_remove_before().

+Being a doubly-linked list, all operations listed above take `O(1)`.

 ### Deque

 A deque is a double-ended queue implemented as a doubly-linked list.
 Both operations `enqueue` and `dequeue` can be done to both ends of the queue.

+The disadvantage of a Deque implemented as a linked list compared to a DequeArray that is implemented as a circular buffer is that it is very space inefficient where every node needs to store two pointers to its adjacent nodes; but it comes with an advantage where the linked list grows indefinitely and there is no need to shift elements or resize a buffer.

+Its implementation is just like a doubly-linked list with limitations to input and output to both edges of the list.

 ### DequeArray

 A deque array is the implementation of a deque using a circular buffer.
+It is very space efficient but unlike a Deque implemented as a linked list, a DequeArray will have to reallocate its buffer and shift its elements (if needed) whenever it reaches its maximum capacity.

 ### Dictionary

 Not implemented yet.

 ### DoublyLinkedList

+TODO: Summary

 ### Dynamic Array